sebastian-mora/ruse_website/blogs/ecs-attack-methods/index.md

 While I have not seen it, it would not be far-fetched that people might modify the default instance policy to give their cluster more permissions within the environment, which could be very dangerous.
 For this blog, I will not speculate and use only the default policies defined by ECS.

 To explore how the EC2 nodes connect to ECS I appended my SSH key to the worker instance and accessed the worker node directly.
-Once inside the worker it is clear the worker uses docker to run containers.
+Once inside the worker, it is clear the worker uses docker to run containers.
 Listing the running container there is a single process running called “ECS Agent” on all worker instances.
 This agent is the interface to the ECS service.
 Details about this agent and how to configure it can be found in the AWS documentation.

 From the worker node policy above we can see the agent uses the two permissions ecs:DeregisterContainerInstance and ecs:RegisterContainerInstance these allow the agent to tell ECS whether or not the EC2 is part of a cluster.
 Additionally, the agent also reports the status of the Docker containers running on the host.
 If you are now thinking “What happens when an EC2 worker lies to the ECS service?” you are on the right track.